raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 #### The datetime library

-One way to stop your program after a specific length of time is using the `datetime` Python library.
+One way to stop a Python program after a specific length of time is using the `datetime` Python library.
 This library makes it easy to work with times and compare them.
 Doing so without the library is not always straightforward: it's easy to get it wrong using normal mathematics.
 For example, it's simple to work out the difference in time between 10:30 and 10:50 (subtract 30 from 50), but slightly more complicated when you have 10:44 and 11:17 (add (60 - 44) to 17).
 Things become even trickier if the two times are split across two days (for example, the difference in minutes between 23:07 on Monday 31 May and 11:43 on Tuesday 1 June).
 The `datetime` library makes this type of operation much simpler by allowing you to create `datetime` objects that you can simply add to or subtract from each other.

-By recording and storing the time at the start of your experiment, you can then repeatedly check to see if the current time is greater than that start time plus a certain number of minutes, seconds, or hours.
-This difference is known as a `timedelta`.
-Can you think of how you would use the `timedelta` library to write a function that prints "Hello from the ISS!" every second, for 2 minutes?
+By recording and storing the time at the start of your experiment, you can then check repeatedly to see if the current time is greater than that start time plus a certain number of minutes, seconds, or hours.
+In the program below this is used to print "Hello from the ISS" every second for 2 minutes:

----hints---
----hint---
 ```python
 from datetime import datetime, timedelta
 from time import sleep